huangtian666/ip/docs/README.md

 1. Open the application.
    - If using the jar file, firstly download the jar file.
-   - Double click on the jar file.
+   - Double-click on the jar file.
    - Alternatively:
      - Place the file in a folder.
      - Open the terminal at the folder